-FIND, CSIR-IGIB to boost genomic surveillance of SARS-CoV-2 in India
+FIND, CSIR-IGIB To Boost Genomic Surveillance Of SARS-CoV-2 In India

 "Omicron has shown us just how vital genomic sequencing is for monitoring the evolution of the SARS-CoV-2 virus and identifying emerging mutations rapidly to inform public health action locally and globally.
 Building on our track record of strengthening diagnostic capacity in India as well as our established sequencing programme at FIND, this partnership with CSIR-IGIB will bring sequencing capabilities closer to patients, which means faster response times that can help keep everyone safe," said Dr Sanjay Sarin, Vice President, Access at FIND -- a global alliance for diagnostics, in a statement.

 The partnership will provide strategic guidance to incorporate next-generation sequencing into broader national disease surveillance frameworks and inform data analyses, management, and sharing based on global data policies and guidelines.
-It will provide a platform for knowledge-sharing and lessons learnt to inform national capacity building efforts and policy guidance.
+It will provide a platform for knowledge-sharing and lessons learnt to inform national capacity-building efforts and policy guidance. —IANS

 The partnership aims to decentralise genomic surveillance of SARS-CoV-2, down to the district level by setting up "MicroLabs" that enable sequencing, analysis, and interpretation of sequencing data with minimal turnaround time and infrastructure limited settings.